sysfce2/AviSynthPlus/distrib/Readme/readme_history.txt

 * "ConvertToPlanarRGB": ``bits`` parameter: on-the-fly bit-depth conversions to YUV->RGB conversion.
   - Full range target: 8-16 bits internal calculation is in 32-bit float.
   - Limited range target: a quicker, bit accuracy optimized integer calculation path.
-* Fix: Speed degradation when in-constructor GetFrame(0) (e.g. frame-property getter) is used.
+* Not Fixed: Speed degradation when in-constructor GetFrame(0) (e.g. frame-property getter) is used.
 Disable internal Cache object creation.
+Does not work in complex scripts, preparation is 5-10 min instead of <1 sec.
+Investigation continues (Issue #476: https://github.com/AviSynth/AviSynthPlus/issues/476)
 * Avoid MTGuard and CacheGuard creation if filter returns one of its clip parameter unaltered.
 * Add some avx2 stuff to Layer and Invert
 * Optimization: Overlay "Blend": aarch64 NEON optimization